learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 Cookies may also be used to store other information about a user, such as what's in their shopping cart, or what ads you've shown them during their visit.

 In this document, we'll cover what cookies are, how they fit into the HTTP response flow, and how you can access them within your Rails application.

-## Objectives
-  1. Describe a cookie.
-  2. Explain the data flow problem cookies solve.
-  3. Find all the cookies on a page.
-  4. Explain what a session is, as far as Rails is concerned.
-  5. Describe where session data is stored.
-  6. Write data to the Rails session and access it later in the app.

 ## Shopping